sarahizar/README-Generator/Develop/README.md

 - [Questions](#github-username)

 ## Installation<a name="installation"></a>
-Install using npm install
+Install this way....

 ## Technologies<a name="technologies"></a>
 Node.JS

 ## Usage<a name="usage"></a>
-Use this way
+Use this app this way....

 ## License
 ![License Badge](https://img.shields.io/badge/license-MIT%20License-brightgreen)
 This project is licensed under the MIT License license.

 ## Contributions<a name="contributions"></a>
-Starter code provided
+Starter code provided etc...

  ## Tests<a name="tests"></a>
-Users can run npm test
+Testing on remote device

 ## Screenshot<a name="screenshot"></a>